Skip to content

 • Detection count (number of linked detections)

 The individual detection fields (detection category, source, priority, sensor ID, hostname, and detection ID) are stored on the linked CaseDetection records, not on the case itself.
-When listing cases, aggregated fields detection_cats (unique detection categories) and sensor_ids (unique sensor IDs) are populated from linked detections.
+When listing cases, aggregated fields detection_cats (unique detection categories) and sids (unique SIDs) are populated from linked detections.

-Duplicate detections (same detection_id) are silently dropped to prevent case duplication.
+Duplicate detections (same detect_id) are silently dropped to prevent case duplication.

 Auto-Grouping